Aydinhamedi/PyTorch-Project-Template/README.md

 ## Running the Code

-To run the code, simply open the `Main.ipynb` Jupyter notebook and execute the cells in order.
+To run the code, simply open the `main.ipynb` Jupyter notebook and execute the cells in order.

 ## Contributing